detailed evaluation and treatment

 Veterans suffering from traumatic brain injuries (TBI) are offered comprehensive care at MIBH, whose experts in brain health work hand in hand with patients to treat their physical, emotional, and cognitive changes that accompany trauma to the head.

-In collaboration with the Disabled American Veterans (DAV) and Boulder Crest Foundation, we’re connecting wounded veterans from different military conflicts.
-Over seven days, veterans come together to heal, find renewed strength to overcome their challenges, and being walking the path of Posttraumatic Growth.
+In collaboration with the Disabled American Veterans and Boulder Crest Foundation, we’re connecting wounded veterans from different military conflicts.
+Over seven days, veterans come together to heal, find renewed strength to overcome their challenges, and begin walking the path of Posttraumatic Growth.

-Warriors Heart® provides private treatment to our nation's veterans and first responders seeking inpatient treatment for chemical dependency, alcohol abuse, with co-occurring psychological disorders relating to PTSD (post-traumatic stress disorder), or the psychological effects of MTBI (mild traumatic brain injury).
+Warriors Heart® provides private treatment to our nation's veterans and first responders seeking inpatient treatment for chemical dependency, alcohol abuse, with co-occurring psychological disorders relating to post-traumatic stress disorder, or the psychological effects of mild traumatic brain injury.

 friends of firefighters

 Friends of Firefighters is dedicated to providing free, confidential mental health and wellness services to New York City's active and retired firefighters and their families.
 Since the attacks on 9/11, they have expanded to meet the growing needs of the FDNY community by providing a range of peer support programs, financial guidance, expert counseling, and wellness services, all of which are offered by a team of professional staff sensitive to and knowledgeable about the firefighter culture.

 Through the documentary, Brothers at War, we empower our nation’s warfighters to turn post-traumatic stress into posttraumatic growth.
 Through individual journaling and group discussions that focus on the experiences witnessed during deployment, service members can reintegrate alongside their families who are also invited to participate in these engaging resiliency workshops.